 Dry Sea Moss (unsoaked and raw) can be stored for up to one year in an airtight container in a cool, dark place.

-The recommended amount of sea moss gel to put in smoothies is 2 tablespoons for adults and 1 tablespoon for children.
+The recommended amount of sea moss to ingest daily is 1 to 2 tablespoons or 4 to 8 grams.

 What Sea Moss Do I Use?